arkadiyt/bounty-targets-data/README.md

 ### Status

-The last change was detected on `Saturday 01/30/2021 23:30 (UTC)`.
+The last change was detected on `Sunday 01/31/2021 02:31 (UTC)`.
 New changes (if any) are picked up hourly.

 ### Code